espressif/esp-thread-br/docs/en/hardware_platforms.rst

 Similar to the previous Wi-Fi based Thread Border Route setup, but a device with Ethernet interface is required.

+Espressif provides a Sub-Ethernet daughter board, which works with the ESP Thread Border Router board to extend Ethernet interface.

 .. figure:: ../images/esp-thread-border-router-sub-ethernet.png
    :align: center
    :width: 480 px